kroma-network/kroma-specs/specs/experimental/zk-fault-dipute-game/overview.md

 ## Overview

 The ZK Fault Dispute Game (ZKFDG) is a new type of dispute game compatible with the OP Stack.
-In ZKFDG, the first disagreeing root claim between defender and challenger is found by the process called "dissection".
-Then, both the derivation of L2 block corresponding to that root claim and the execution of the block's transactions are carried out in zkVM.
+In ZKFDG, the first disagreeing output root between defender and challenger is found by the process called "dissection".
+Then, both the derivation of L2 block corresponding to that output root and the execution of the block's transactions are carried out in zkVM.
 The validity of the execution is guaranteed by the ZK proof, which can be verified on-chain.

 The main difference from [Kroma's previous ZK Fault Proof System](../../fault-proof/challenge.md) is that ZKFDG uses a